Mars Telecommunications Orbiter: Proposed successors

 After the cancellation, a broader mission was proposed as the Mars Science and Telecommunications Orbiter.
 However, this mission was soon criticized as lacking well-defined parameters and objectives.
 Another mission, the 2013 Mars Science Orbiter, had also been proposed, though it would never be carried out.

 The communications capability provided by the Mars Reconnaissance Orbiter and Mars Express science missions has proven substantial, demonstrating that dedicated relay satellites may be unnecessary in the near future.
-The two newest science orbiters are the MAVEN, which arrived to Mars on September 21, 2014, with an Electra transceiver; and the 2016 European ExoMars Trace Gas Orbiter, that also carries an Electra UHF band transceiver.
+The two newest science orbiters are the MAVEN, which arrived to Mars on 21 September 2014, with an Electra transceiver; and the 2016 European ExoMars Trace Gas Orbiter, that also carries an Electra UHF band transceiver.
 However, these orbiters follow science orbits that are not designed for relay communications.

 In 2014, there was a concern in NASA that the currently used relay satellite, Mars Odyssey, may fail, resulting in the need to press MAVEN science orbiter into use as the backup telecommunications relay, however, the highly elliptical orbit of MAVEN would limit its usefulness as a relay for operating landers on the surface.

 In 2018, a Next Mars Orbiter (NeMO) was proposed by NASA.
 NeMO is to be a dedicated telecommunications orbiter with a robust science package, which was expected to launch in 2022.
 It was anticipated to employ a laser communication subsystem, that was successfully tested aboard the Lunar Atmosphere and Dust Environment Explorer (LADEE) mission in 2013.
 This project is currently on hiatus as of 2025.

 Revival

-On July 4, 2025 (nearly twenty years after the project had initially been cancelled), the MTO mission was revived following the signing of the One Big Beautiful Bill Act by U.S. President Donald Trump.
-The act has allocated $700 million for the development of a new MTO, which will be dually-used for both a Mars Sample Return mission and future crewed Mars missions.
-The MTO will be procured through a fixed-price contact from commercial partners who previously received funding from NASA for design studies for a Mars Sample Return Mission that proposed a telecommunication orbiter as a part of their proposed mission.
-That makes a maximum of seven companies eligible, Aerojet Rocketdyne, Blue Origin, Lockheed Martin, Northrop Grumman, Quantum Space, SpaceX and Whittinghill Aerospace.

-On August 12, 2025, Blue Origin, an aerospace company that has partnered with NASA in previous missions, announced a proposed MTO mission that would fulfill NASA's new requirements.
-It would be based on Blue Origin's Blue Ring Satellite Platform supplemented by a yet unclarified small number of deployable UHF relay satellites that would enable it to provide wide-area coverage.
-It is envisioned by Blue Origin to be operational by 2028.
+In 2025, the One Big Beautiful Bill Act allocated $700 million to develop a Mars Telecommunications Orbiter, which was subsequently renamed the Mars Telecommunications Network (MTN).
+The MTN will be procured through a fixed-price contact from commercial partners.
+NASA issued a request for proposals in May 2026.
+On 2 September 2026, NASA awarded a contract to Blue Origin to design, develop, integrate, launch, and operate the network.
+MTN is expected to be in operation in Mars by 2030.